-The infamous “Murder Hornet,” also known as the Asian giant hornet, grabbed many headlines, causing homeowners to panic trying to decipher the difference between stinging insects in their yards and this aggressive species.
-The Asian giant hornet is the largest hornet species in the world, growing up to 3 inches in length.
-Currently, the Asian giant hornet has only been found in the Pacific Northwest.
+The infamous “Murder Hornet,” also known as the northern giant hornet (formerly Asian giant hornet), grabbed many headlines, causing homeowners to panic trying to decipher the difference between stinging insects in their yards and this aggressive species.
+The murder hornet is the largest hornet species in the world, growing up to 3 inches in length.
+Currently, the murder hornet has only been found in the Pacific Northwest.

 “We know that there was one colony found and eliminated in Washington State,” said Sebring.
 “Unfortunately, if there is one, there will be more.”

-While your chances of being stung by an Asian giant hornet are fairly low, the sting can be dangerous as the venom volume is higher, causing more pain.
+While your chances of being stung by an murder hornet are fairly low, the sting can be dangerous as the venom volume is higher, causing more pain.
 These hornets primarily build their hives underground or in hollows in trees.
-If you suspect it is an Asian giant hornet or any stinging pests, call your pest management provider to assess the situation as soon as you spot activity.
+If you suspect it is an murder hornet or any stinging pests, call your pest management provider to assess the situation as soon as you spot activity.

 No matter what pest problems 2021 brings, Western Exterminator is here to help.
 Contact us today.